Blockitus/discontinued-crafting-ccip/README.md

 ```
 Compile

-Check  if the smart contract build fine.
+Check if the smart contract builds fine.

 ```bash
 forge build
 ```

-If it is not, correct bugs and try to compile again.
+If it is not, correct any bugs and try to compile again.

 **CCIPReceiver_Unsafe.sol**